-In May 2011, the Company entered into a Petroleum Agreement with the Office National des Hydrocarbures et des Mines ("ONHYM"), the national oil company of Morocco, covering the Foum Assaka area offshore the Kingdom of Morocco.
-The agreement will become effective upon publication of a ministerial order in accordance with Moroccan law; which we anticipate occurring from 60 to 90 days from the signing date.
-The signed agreement calls for the Company to have a 37.5% participating interest in the agreement, with ONHYM having a 25% participating interest and Pathfinder Hydrocarbon Ventures Limited holding the remaining 37.5% participating interest.
+The Company entered into a Petroleum Agreement, which became effective in July 2011, with the Office National des Hydrocarbures et des Mines ("ONHYM"), the national oil company of Morocco, covering the Foum Assaka area offshore the Kingdom of Morocco.
+The Company has a 37.5% participating interest in the agreement, with ONHYM having a 25% participating interest and Pathfinder Hydrocarbon Ventures Limited holding the remaining 37.5% participating interest.
 ONHYM's 25% participating interest will be carried through the exploration phase.
+The Company is the operator.

 In July 2011, the Company entered into a Petroleum Agreement with ONHYM, covering the Cap Boujdour area offshore the Kingdom of Morocco.
-The agreement will become effective upon publication of a ministerial order in accordance with Moroccan law; which we anticipate occurring from 60 to 90 days from the signing date.
+The agreement will become effective upon publication of a ministerial order in accordance with Moroccan law; which we anticipate occurring during the fourth quarter of 2011.
 The signed agreement calls for the Company to have a 75% participating interest in the agreement, with ONHYM having a 25% participating interest.
 ONHYM's 25% participating interest will be carried through the exploration phase.
+The Company is the operator.